-Dual-class share structures pose greater risks to investors and make boards and insiders less accountable to the shareholders.
-Companies with a dual-class stock structure often do not perform as well as companies with a single class of stock and have more stock-price volatility, a recent study found.
+Dual-class share structures pose greater risks to investors and make boards and insiders less accountable to shareowners.
+A recent study found that companies with a dual-class stock structure often do not perform as well as companies with a single class of stock and have more stock-price volatility.

 |Resources & Advocacy|